Oscar679/iot_project/README.md

 All time historical dashboard

-I even added some other pages.
+I even added some other pages

 ![image](https://github.com/user-attachments/assets/a6b3451c-ce73-4827-ab35-635a7e408c8c)